dodgyrabbit/midi-light-py/README.md

 # midi-light-py
 An LED strip controlled by a Raspberry PI and MIDI keyboard.
+The side motivation for this was to learn Python, as I've never done any Python projects.

 # Overview
 Add some lighting effects to your music, by attaching an LED strip and Raspberry PI to your MIDI keyboard.